team914/autolib/README.md

 ## License

-AutoLib is licensed under the MIT license.
+AutoLib is licensed under the Mozilla Public License 2.0.